Nannostomus trifasciatus

-Nannostomus trifasciatus, (from the Greek: nanos = small, and the Latin stomus = relating to the mouth; from the Latin: trifasciatus = three bands), commonly known as the three-lined or three-stripe pencilfish, is a freshwater species of fish belonging to the characin family Lebiasinidae.
+Nannostomus trifasciatus (from the Greek nanos, meaning "small"; the Latin stomus, relating to the mouth; and the Latin trifasciatus, meaning "three bands"), commonly known as the three-lined or three-stripe pencilfish, is a freshwater species of fish belonging to the characin family Lebiasinidae.
 They are popular in the aquarium trade due to their small size, beautiful color pattern, and relative hardiness.

 Taxonomy

 Steindachner first described the species in 1876, making it one of the first four species in the genus to be described.
 As a result of the broad distribution of N. trifasciatus, the species is polymorphic and, over the years, some of these color morphs have been erroneously described as separate species.
 Poecilobrycon erythrurus and Poecilobrycon vittatus, two such examples, are now known to be junior synonyms.

 Distribution and habitat

 N. trifasciatus inhabits slow-moving, slightly acidic waters.
 Within these conditions, it is found in several different habitat types.
 It has a broad distribution throughout the Amazon basin, Brazil, Colombia, Peru, northern Bolivia, and the Guianas.
 In the Rio Negro, it inhabits the large swamps that form where tributaries meet the main branch of the river.
 When the river floods, it moves into the inundated rainforest.
 During the low-water season, it often becomes trapped in small lakes that are left behind, or stays close to the wooded edges of the forest.
-N. trifasciatus rests near the water surface at night and during the day inhabits the middle to upper water layers.
+N. trifasciatus rests near the water surface at night, and during the day inhabits the middle to upper water layers.